vishnu45/SQL-injection-detection/README.md

 #### Limitations

-+ We have covered only limited grammar of .php which is sufficient to demonstrate possible SQL-Injection Attack.
++ Covered only limited grammar of .php which is sufficient to demonstrate possible SQL-Injection Attack.

 + If tainted variable is used in the Branch Condition, then the entire block of statements related to the branch condition, would be affected.
 The path taken on basis of this tainted variable could affect the program flow.
 We only warn the Programmer by indicating if the variable used in the Branch Condition is tainted.
 Besides this we also show that if the individual statement in the conditional block is tainted.

 + Any file referenced through “require” statement like connect.php in the example code used, could also have tainted variables.
 Such referenced files are required to be separately checked for tainted variables and SQL-Injected attack.
 If such referenced files have tainted variables then the assumption that initial taint location for the program free variables as not defined does not hold good.

+**NOTE**: This work was done as part of the COP5021 - Program Analysis course along with Lavanya Gunasani and [Tripti Gupta](https://www.linkedin.com/in/tripti-gupta-668a0699).